Timeless (Star Trek: Voyager)

-"Timeless" is the sixth episode of the fifth season of Star Trek: Voyager, was also the series' 100th episode.
+"Timeless" is the sixth episode of the fifth season of Star Trek: Voyager and was also the series' 100th episode.

 The episode was directed by LeVar Burton, who was also featured in a cameo appearance as his Star Trek: The Next Generation character Geordi La Forge.

 The episode also marks an important turning point among the series when Janeway notes in her personal log the changing perspective of their journey home: it's no longer "if" the crew will ever return to Earth, but "when."
-The episode begins with a "cold opening" on a frigid windswept planet.
+The episode begins with a "cold opening" on an icy windswept planet.
 Two figures wearing survival gear beam onto the scene and search until they discover what they are looking for: Voyager, buried beneath the ice.

-"Timeless" was the 100th episode of Star Trek: Voyager to be broadcast, which is a number noteworthy in television as it’s the threshold for syndication viability.
+"Timeless" was the 100th episode of Star Trek: Voyager to be broadcast, which is a number noteworthy in television as it is the threshold for syndication viability.